credativ/plutono/ISSUE_TRIAGE.md

    - assigned
    - mentions
  - GitHub (other)
-  - Grafana
+  - Plutono
 ```

 - All notifications you’ll need to read/take action on show up as unread in GitHub (mine) and its sub-labels.
 - All other notifications you don’t need to take action on show up as unread in GitHub (other) and its sub-labels
-  - This is convenient for issue triage and to follow the activity in the Grafana project.
+  - This is convenient for issue triage and to follow the activity in the Plutono project.